The Saltscape project is set to ‘highlight the unique character of the Weaver Valley’s salt-making landscape’.

-The River Weaver and Trent & Mersey Canal, stomach the highways of the past, what is ed were littered with Salt Works and associated trades.
-Trading routes were key to the success of inland salt-working sites in Cheshire, approved therefore not only did the landscape change through the industries but natural watercourses were also changed and engineered with spectacular results.
+The River Weaver and Trent & Mersey Canal, the highways of the past, were littered with Salt Works and associated trades.
+Trading routes were key to the success of inland salt-working sites in Cheshire, therefore not only did the landscape change through the industries but natural watercourses were also changed and engineered with spectacular results.

 Today we have remarkable and unique heritage sites within the valley, as well as remnants of a once illustrious past and flora and fauna more reminiscing of a coastal habitat.